 Since opening the Daytona International Speedway, NASCAR has grown to be a popular national sport.
 In fact, the only sport in the USA that has more viewers is football.
 In 2019 the Daytona 500 had over 9 million viewers.

 What started off by the sandy shores of Daytona beach has since transformed into a national sport that is beloved by millions.
-Without the love of the sport by Bill French and the engineering genius of Charles Moneypenny, speed racing as we know it today would not exist.
+Without the love of the sport by Bill France and the engineering genius of Charles Moneypenny, speed racing as we know it today would not exist.